NASPA

 REGISTRATION

-Registration for the 2025 NASPA International Symposium will open in October.
+Register for the 2025 NASPA International Symposium.

 In order to attend the 2025 NASPA International Symposium, you must register for the event in advance.
 There are two options for registering: International Symposium with Annual Conference registration or registration for the International Symposium alone.
 When you navigate to the registration page, scroll until you see a section for Extended Pre-Conference Workshops wherein you will find the International Symposium.